-Sweet and smoky with a hint of spice, Grilled Pineapple Salsa is a delicious summer snack with chips, or served alongside grilled meats and seafood.
+Fire up the grill!
+Sweet and smoky with a hint of spice, this grilled Pineapple Salsa Recipe is a delicious summer snack with chips, or served with tacos, grilled meats, and seafood.

 The first time I had grilled pineapple, I was sold.

-Pairing grilled fruit with more savory flavors, such as in my Grilled Pineapple Salsa, is a great way to enjoy the best of the season’s sweet produce beyond dessert.
-Tossed with a touch of extra virgin olive oil, grilled lime juice, honey, and ground cumin, this sweet, smoky salsa is a fun variation on the summer salsa theme.
+Pairing grilled fruit with more savory flavors, such as in this pineapple salsa recipe, is a great way to enjoy the best of the season’s sweet produce beyond dessert.
+It’s a fun variation on the summer salsa theme.

-Grilled pineapple is quick and easy, needing only a few minutes per side to caramelize.
-Since it cooks fast, you’ll want to keep a close eye on it, so the natural sugars don’t overdevelop (read: burn).
+Since the pineapple grills quickly, you’ll want to keep a close eye on it, so the natural sugars don’t overdevelop (read: burn).
 The pineapple is ready when lightly-charred and tender, but still slightly crisp in the center.

 You can grill cored pineapple rings or wedges; I tend to gravitate toward the former, as I find they cook just a little bit more evenly.